Key points

 Is solar battery backup worth it?

-The main reason homeowners get solar batteries with backup capabilities is for peace of mind and knowing that even if the power does go out, their essential appliances will still be able to operate.
-But realistically, whether it’ll be worth the investment for your house or not will depend on your home’s energy usage and goals.
+The main reason homeowners get solar batteries with backup capabilities is for peace of mind that, even if the power does go out, their essential appliances will still be able to operate.
+However, whether it’ll be worth the investment for your house will depend on your home’s energy usage and goals.

-That being said, they can be a great addition to a home solar system.
-With the added benefit of accessing your solar energy at all times of day, no matter the circumstance, you can rest assured that you have at least enabled your system to operate at its best in all conditions.
+That being said, they can still be a great addition to a home solar system.
+With the added benefit of accessing your solar energy at all times of day, you can rest assured that you have at least enabled your system to operate at its best in all conditions.

 If you are on the hunt for the right solar battery system for your home, then be sure to check out some of the top contenders currently available in Australia below.
 These models have been broken into best for price, size, backup capabilities and more.